-Welcome to Broken Light Collective, the online photography gallery for people affected by mental illness.
-Broken Light’s main goal is to create a safe and accepting environment where photographers of all levels who are affected by mental health issues can display their work, as well as inspire one another to keep going and keep creating, despite the dark or scary places in which they may find themselves.
+Welcome to Broken Light Collective’s online photography gallery for people affected by mental illness.
+Broken Light Collective is a 501(c)3 nonprofit that strives to create safe and accepting environments where photographers of all levels who are affected by mental health challenges can display their work, as well as inspire one another to keep going and keep creating, despite the dark or scary places in which they may find themselves.

 *Taking and viewing photos does not replace professional help.
 Please seek help immediately if your feelings or thoughts are not manageable.
 The administrators are photographers and sufferers, but not psychiatric professionals.